 While Oak Meadow is primarily a print-based curriculum, enrolled students and families utilize technology for communication, collaboration, creativity, and community.
 We value the developmental growth that springs from the printed page, yet acknowledge the power of technology as a tool for connection and research.

-Students work within the Oak Meadow domain, using Google Apps for Education.
+Students from grades 7 to 12 work within the Oak Meadow domain using Google Apps for Education.
 Beyond the exchange of assignments, questions, and feedback, the platform is also used for class discussions, interactive projects, presentations, and more.
 Oak Meadow also maintains a social media groups for high school students, OM Awesome, a safe space for students to connect and for teachers to comment in an informal setting on a range of topics.

-Students who live in areas where online access is limited may need to problem-solve to participate in synchronous opportunities.
+Students who live in areas where online access is limited will need to problem-solve in order to participate in our Project-Based Learning courses and other required synchronous events.

 In keeping with our spirit of independent learning, enrolled juniors and seniors are required to participate in a self-directed Advanced Study Project (ASP).
 This one-semester project earns credit and is an ideal opportunity for you to engage in an exciting and relevant academic or professional study of your own design.
 You’ll work with both a local mentor and an Oak Meadow faculty advisor to create a proposal and outline for your course of study, including a reading list, assignment descriptions and deadlines, and final project evaluation measures.
 There are three options for the ASP: an academic project, a professional work experience, or a hybrid project that combines both.